 • Throughout the voyage, enjoy the unique sounds of Acadian music, with roots in French and Celtic traditions

-This afternoon, arrive in St. John’s, the picturesque capital city of Newfoundland and Labrador and transfer to the National Geographic Explorer.
+Arrive in St. John’s, the picturesque capital city of Newfoundland and Labrador, in the afternoon and embark the ship.

 Meals Included: Dinner